datalad/datalad/CONTRIBUTING.md

 first to check using `git show` under the `build/` directory if it corresponds to the commit you are interested to troubleshoot.

+For developing on Windows you can use free [Windows VMs](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 ### Coverage

 You can also check for common programming errors with the following tools: